Developing effective and economic IT solutions for e-health has proven very difficult over some decades, although the general needs are easy to grasp:

 An open platform consists of freely published information models, domain semantic models and APIs.
 The keys to moving to a platform in e-health are as follows:

-A successfull platform will be specified and maintained by the industry it serves.
-If it does this well, the result will be a platform economy of plug-and-play vendors competing on application quality rather than data lock-in.
+A good platform must be specified and maintained by the industry it serves.
+If it does this well, the result will be a platform economy of plug-and-play vendors competing on quality rather than lock-in.
 This will of course take time, and will be different to the current health IT environment in one crucial aspect: the interfaces, information models and knowledge definitions that define the platform components are known to the customer organisation, and used as requirements to which vendors must comply.
 This puts the customer and user community in the driving seat operationally and financially.

 More on the platform paradigm: